The Building Control Team investigate and deal with dangerous buildings or structures as they occur.

 Between 9am and 4pm Monday to Friday (except bank holidays) call 0161 234 4490 or email firstname.lastname@example.org

-Outside office hours call the Police on 101 or, if there is an immediate danger of death or injury call 999.
+Outside office hours, if there is an immediate danger of death or injury call 999.
+If not, call the Out of Hours Emergency line on 0161 223 7222 or alternatively call the Police on 101.

 (If the building does not pose an immediate danger to public safety, use the Dangerous Building Report form to report it.)